tuna-f1sh/flippy-flipdot-web/README.md

 ## Notes

+* See the node module for issues: https://github.com/tuna-f1sh/node-flipdot
+* The display address must be correct for display attempting to be drive (default 0x05 is arbitary and should match internal pot position).
+* The display rows and columns should be correct for display attempting to drive.
+* Set the correct RS485 USB device port with `--port`

 Whilst I have designed the code to theoretically scale to any display, it has not been hardware tested (I only have a 56x7).
 The [flipdot-display](https://github.com/tuna-f1sh/node-flipdot) might need some